Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/lib_auth_apple/README.md

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)

-A brick created to add social log in with Apple functionality to our application.
-Use third party package, so in order to make it work, fulfill requirements, described into its [documentation][5].
+A brick designed to integrate social login with Apple functionality into our application.
+It uses the [sign_in_with_apple][5] package.
+In order to make it work, fulfill the requirements described in its documentation.
-When run the created project don't forget to enable "Sign in with Apple" capability for your bundleId.
+When you run the created project, don't forget to enable the "Sign in with Apple" capability for your bundleId.

 Supports iOS.